 A Dreamy AF Springdale Farm Wedding

 Somehow in the same weekend, my first and second Austin clients got hitched.
-Which is kind of awesome, because I also had consultations with both couples at the exact same place.
-But Rebekah and Nate were different from Mars and Larry in the way that they were Quakers.
+This is kind of awesome, because I also had consultations with both couples at the exact same place.
+But Rebekah and Nate were different in the way that they were Quakers.
 When they mentioned they were having a Springdale Farm Wedding with a Quaker ceremony, I had no idea what that meant.
 During the past year, I’ve asked tons of questions and honestly…the whole thing blew me away.

 The biggest and IMO, the best part of the day was the ceremony.
 I don’t often say that because so many couples have generic ceremonies in attempts to get to the party, WHICH IS FINE AND I SUPPORT 100%, but this ceremony…well, Quaker worship in silence.
 From what I’m learning (and still researching because the whole thing moved me so much) is that the silence is a way for them to hear God.
 Occasionally, people stand and speak when moved, but for the majority of the meeting, they just bask in the silence and the energy said silence creates.

 I love exploring new cultures and beliefs, so I was so THRILLED to explore this new branch of beliefs.
 Well, just new to me. and I LOVED IT.
 Often, I am not mentally present during a ceremony, instead constantly searching for emotions and shots that the couple would want.
 However, Rebekah warned me that certain people might not prefer a paparazzi-style coverage, so instead, I was very intentional with each shot, moving slowly and quietly during the 45-minute ceremony.